 - Do your people have a fundamental belief that is not in line with your desired end state?

-There’s no real competition per se for change vs transformation.
-Change is a response to external influences, where modifying day-to-day action achieves desired results.
+Bottom line: Change is a response to external influences, where modifying day-to-day action achieves desired results.
 Transformation is about modifying core beliefs and long-term behaviors—sometimes in profound ways—to achieve the desired results.
 Mastering change may enable companies to keep up with fast-shifting consumer expectations.
 But deliberate, planned transformation often redefines what success looks like and how you get there.

 UPDATED February 5, 2021 – We can all agree that the generational change brought about by a worldwide pandemic is driving digital transformation at near-breakneck speed.
 But has the relationship between change and transformation evolved?
 We’ve updated this top CIOInsight.com article to address how the Change v.
 Transformation conversation impacts you as a CIO.